0xM1cx/Obsidian-Notes/Programming/C-Sharp/OOP (I).md

 Default Constructor
 ```
 >**NOTE**: WE can have only one static constructor in a class.
 It cannot have any parameters or access modifiers.

+### Constructor Overloading
+Creating two or more constructor in a class is known as **constructor overloading**.
+For this there must be two or more constructors with same name but different
+- number of parameters
+- types of parameters
+- order of parameters

+## this Keyword
+`this` keyword refers to the current instance of a class.